IthacaThings/ttn-multitech-cm/README.md

 # Configuration Management of MultiTech Conduits as The Things Network Gateways

+**This branch is for testing changes to global configuration files and is not currently functional**

+**Some of the parameters obtained from Multitech configuration files do not work with the Kersing packet forwarder**

 This repo contains Ansible playbooks and configuration used to manage a group of [MultiTech MultiConnect® Conduit™](http://www.multitech.com/brands/multiconnect-conduit) and